insovs/Services-Optimization/README.md

-# insopti ServiceOptimization
+# Windows Service Optimization

-Disables unnecessary **Windows background services** to improve performance, reduce CPU/RAM usage and lower system latency.
+Disables unnecessary **Windows background services** to improve performance, reduce CPU/RAM etc usage and lower system latency.
 Designed for **gaming, competitive and performance-focused** setups.
 Everything is **safe**, **effective**, and **fully reversible with one click**.

 > [!NOTE]